SITONGRUC/My-Solutions-to-Leetcode-problems/sql/readme.md

 Pay attention to the window function. lag() OVER(ORDER BY) partition is not needed.EXTRACT(MONTH FROM "2017-06-15")

-4. datediff()&TIMESTAMPDIFF()  To compute TIMESTAMPDIFF() you could use TIMESTAMPDIFF() Example TIMESTAMPDIFF(HOUR, out_time, in_time)
+4. **datediff()&TIMESTAMPDIFF()**  To compute TIMESTAMPDIFF() you could use TIMESTAMPDIFF() Example TIMESTAMPDIFF(HOUR, out_time, in_time)

+  Or you could use CURRENT_DATE key words

+  SELECT datediff(CURRENT_DATE,'2012-1-01')
+  SELECT TIMESTAMPDIFF(HOUR, '2024-09-30',CURRENT_DATE)

+ 5. **workday()**
+SELECT dayofweek('2024-10-11'); return to the number of weekday in a week.
+And rthe beginning of week is sunday. weekday works the same.
+So all we need is to remember one.

-5. DATE_FORMAT(day, "%W, %M %e, %Y") : just link the one in python, you could extract different format of time in the output.
+8. DATE_FORMAT(day, "%W, %M %e, %Y") : just link the one in python, you could extract different format of time in the output.

 |  Effect   | SQL  | Python | Note |